jguih/TempConverterAndroid/README.md

 I've created this app to learn the basics of Android.

 Things I've learned with this small project:
-- Basics of Kotlin language
+- Basics of Kotlin language.
-- How to create an EditText View and accept user input
+- How to create an EditText View and accept user input.
-- How to setup a listener on EditText to get the user input
+- How to setup a listener on EditText to get the user input.
-- The importance of dimens.xml
+- The importance of dimens.xml.
-- How to setup and use ViewBinding
+- How to setup and use ViewBinding.
-- How to work with layout.xml and add Views
+- How to work with layout.xml and add Views.
-- How to implement an lanyout.xml for landscape mode
+- How to implement an lanyout.xml for landscape mode.
+- Unit and Intrumented tests.
 </br>